pinkwerks/camflex/README.md

 `python3 -m pip install -r requirements.txt`

 ## Try out the models from the command line
 You can find the trained ONNX models in the [`models`](models) subdirectory.
-There are 2 main categories: *focal length models* and *lens models*.
+There are 3 main categories: *conversion models*, *focal length models*, and *lens models*.
 There are separate models for each feature (K1, K2) for prediction.
 You always make predictions for a focus in distance centimeters.

+**Conversion models** let you predict distortion from pre-existing distortion values where you want to retarget the sensor and lens.

+**Focal length models** let you predict distortion for a family of lens models, if you have the camera sensor sizes.

 **Lens models** make predictions for a specific lens.
 These are models named by manufacturer at specific focal length.
 An "ARRI / ZEISS Master 50mm", for example.

-**Focal length models** let you predict distortion for a family of lens models, if you have the camera sensor sizes.

 Run `python3 ConvertDistortionONNX.py -h` or `python3 PredictDistortion.py -h` for help.